-The work carried out by doctoral students during the process of writing their doctoral thesis will be evaluated every year by means of the Research Plan and the Document of Doctoral Activities
+Every year, the work carried out by doctoral students during the process of writing their doctoral thesis will be evaluated through the online platform SAD - Supervision and Assessment of Doctoral Students.

 - Tools and Techniques

-- ORCID identifier (look at the 10 reasons for having an ORCID at the URV and ask fot it in this web).
+- ORCID identifier: take a look at the 10 reasons for having an ORCID at the URV and apply for it on the ORCID website.

 The Document of Doctoral Activities (DAD) is a record of all the relevant activities carried out during the doctoral thesis.
 For example:

-- Attendance and/or talks given at courses, conferences, symposia, seminars, etc.
+- Attending and/or teaching courses and lectures, and/or attending and/or giving talks at symposia, seminars, etc.

 - Publications (articles, books, etc.)

 - Industrial protection and/or intellectual property rights (patents, etc.)